 Even in summer, you don’t have to sacrifice comfort to stay within your budget.
 Here are a few easily achieved cost saving tips:

-- Open windows and doors and let outside air cool your house on moderate days.
-Be sure to keep them closed when you’re operating the air conditioner.
+- Turn off the air conditioner and open windows and doors and let outside air cool your house on moderate days.

 - Avoid unnecessary trips in and out of the house.
 Heat and humidity come in each time you open the door.